cgeyskens/phd/image-analysis/synapse-counting/README.md

 # Multi-metric high throughput synapse analysis

-This repository documents the complete workflow for **Hippocampal lamina-resolved and multi-metric synapse analysis of CRISPR/Cas9-mediated KO of VCAM1 or GPR37L1**.
+This repository documents the complete workflow for **hippocampal lamina-resolved and multi-metric synapse analysis of CRISPR/Cas9-mediated KO of VCAM1 or GPR37L1**.

-The repo covers both **Custom multi-metric high throughput image processing pipeline** and **downstream data analyses** within a reproducible environment.
+The repo covers both the **custom multi-metric high throughput image processing pipeline** and **downstream data analyses** within a reproducible environment.

 ### Repository Structure